decentralized-identity/keri/docs/Q-and-A.md

 [KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
 It has been split from the _how_ to not bother implementors with the _why_)

+## KERI has invented its own key representation and signature format.
+Why not conforn to current standards already available?
+{TBW prio 1}

 # Q&A section KERI operational

 ## Where can I download KERI?